 Emilie Seitz discusses the changes in optometry and what optometry school is like now, particularly in regards to the emphasis schools now place in certain areas that might have been a bit different compared to even just a few short years ago.

-There is a lot of discussion in the world of optometry around the medical model and a separation between those who practice it and those who do not.
-In optometry school however, there is no such differentiation.
+There is a lot of discussion in the world of optometry around the medical model and the separation between those who practice it and those who do not.
+In optometry school, however, there is no such differentiation.
 Refractive care and medical care very much are taught as a cohesive thing.

 Watch more on why optometry students need to exit their comfort zones.

-Many optometry schools have gotten on board with leveraging advancements in technology to not only implement in their clinics and provide students an opportunity to experience the latest in diagnostics; however, there have been enhancements in technology that have given optometry students an ability to learn skills and techniques differently than before.
+have gotten on board with leveraging advancements in technology to not only implement in their clinics and provide students an opportunity to experience the latest in diagnostics; however, there have been enhancements in technology that have given optometry students the ability to learn skills and techniques differently than before.

-There are virtual reality simulators that students can learn skills like binocular indirect ophthalmoscopy which has made it easier and more efficient when it comes to learning new skills.
+There are virtual reality simulators where students can learn skills like binocular indirect ophthalmoscopy, which has made it easier and more efficient when it comes to learning new skills.